YogliB/dev-toolkit-mcp/docs/README.md

 # Review all memories with guided workflow
 devflow memory-update

-# List memories with structure detection
+# List all 6 core files
 devflow memory-list
 ```